qleet/user-docs/docs/index.md

 3. Developers push changes to config repos that trigger delivery of workloads to the clusters.

-QleetOS performs cluster install and preparation in response to application deployments as needed.
+Threeport performs cluster install and preparation in response to application deployments as needed.
 The workflow is as follows:

-1. Operations installs the QleetOS control plane.
+1. Operations installs the Threeport control plane.
 2. Operations creates dependency profiles that are not satisfied by the existing system defaults.
 This could include profiles for clusters, managed services or installed supporting services.
-3. Developers provide workload configs with dependency declarations to QleetOS.
-   QleetOS orchestrates the deployment of the application and its dependencies.
+3. Developers provide workload configs with dependency declarations to Threeport.
+Threeport orchestrates the deployment of the application and its dependencies.

-### QleetOS is not a Continuous Integration System
+### Threeport is not a Continuous Integration System

 Traditional CI includes automated testing and build processes for software.
 The existing tools and systems used by developers today for this are perfectly adequate.
-QleetOS requires no change to these developer workflows.
+Threeport requires no change to these developer workflows.

-In order to integrate QleetOS, simply add a call to the QleetOS control plane to notify it of a new build of a container image at the end of your CI process.
-QleetOS will perform the delivery of the new version into the appropriate environment/s.
+In order to integrate Threeport, simply add a call to the Threeport control plane to notify it of a new build of a container image at the end of your CI process.
+Threeport will perform the delivery of the new version into the appropriate environment/s.

 ## Summary

-Fundamentally, QleetOS exists to reduce engineering toil and increase resource consumption efficiency in delivering software to its users.
+Fundamentally, Threeport exists to reduce engineering toil and increase resource consumption efficiency in delivering software to its users.
 This leads to greater development velocity as well as lowered engineering and infrastructure costs.